Azure/Hadoop-Migrations/docs/sentry/migration-approach.md

 ```console
   curl -iv -u <user>:<password> -d @<policy payload> -H "Content-Type: application/json" -X POST http://<RANGER-Host>:6080/service/public/api/policy/
 ```
+## Using the UI

-On the other hand we can use the import/export button on the Ranger UI
+We can use the import/export button on the Ranger UI in order to export and import all the ranger policies as we can see on the following pictures

 ![image](https://user-images.githubusercontent.com/7907123/125410503-3906c080-e3bd-11eb-9026-758cf6b1e81c.png)
 ![image](https://user-images.githubusercontent.com/7907123/125410524-3efca180-e3bd-11eb-939f-0042e67cf096.png)